 What the Heck is PCOS?

-Polycystic Ovarian Syndrome (PCOS) is a condition affecting the female reproductive system that is characterized by multiple cysts covering the ovaries.
+Polycystic Ovarian Syndrome (PCOS) is a condition affecting the ovaries (shocker, I know) and uterus that is characterized by multiple cysts covering the ovaries.
 In a normal menstrual cycle several follicles, which each contain an egg, develop on the ovaries every month.
 When luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are produced by the pituitary gland these hormones help to mature and release the egg.

 Once the egg is released progesterone is produced by the corpus luteum (Vanderhaeghe 102).
 If no egg is released during a regular menstrual cycle the result is the growth and development of multiple cysts on the ovaries.
 When the egg is not released, then no progesterone is secreted and more estrogen is produced, which causes these follicles to “mature into fluid filled sacs or cysts that will grow larger every month until progesterone is secreted” (Vanderhaeghe 103).